 PhD at Dublin City University, MA in East European Studies and degree in Political Science from the University of Bologna.
 He is an expert on post-Soviet affairs, with research focusing in particular on de facto states and on different approaches for the bulk extraction and analysis of textual contents form the web in this context.
 He is the author of a text-mining package for the R programming language.
 He is member of the board of directors of Asiac, Italy’s academic association for the study of Central Asia and the Caucasus.
 Exchange student at Jagiellonian University in Cracow, Poland, and Russian State University for the Humanities in Moscow, Russia; he has been visiting regularly Russia and other post-Soviet countries since 2000.
 He speaks fluently Russian and Romanian.
 He tweets at @giocomai.

 PhD in Diversity Management and Governance from the University of Bologna, MA in Eastern European Studies and degree in Translation from the same institution.
 She worked as a researcher within two projects of the Fundamental Rights Agency (FRA).
-She has collaborated with OBCT since 2006 and is currently focusing on the topic of media freedom.
+She has collaborated with OBCT since 2006.

 PhD in Political history at the IMT Institute for Advanced Studies (Lucca), after a BA in Cultures and human rights and an MA in History at the University of Bologna.
 His main areas of expertise are European political integration and human rights; in 2016 he published the monograph Sometimes Speaking with a Single Voice.
 He has been working for years as an editor and author for publishing companies and as a collaborator of Il Post and VoxEurop.
 He works for OBCT since 2017.
 He tweets as @lorferr .